tktq40/tktq40/README.md

-I'm tktq40, I've been learning and writing code in js for automation trading items between marketplace.
+I'm xeroz (tktq40), I've been learning and writing code in js for cs2 automation trading items and sniping deals on marketplaces.

 🔭 I’m currently working on:
 - Node.js and cs2 trading automation.
+- About my work and what i've done, please dm me on discord or send email directly to get anwser.

 🌱 I’m currently learning:
 - C#